Nigerian Forest Security Service: Intelligence Unit

-Achievements and challenges

-The NHFSS has made considerable progress in curbing illegal activities in forests and contributing to overall national security.
-Their efforts have led to successful operations against bandits and insurgents, helping to reclaim territories previously controlled by criminal elements.

-However, the service faces significant challenges, including underfunding, lack of modern equipment, and inadequate training for some operatives.
-With the increasing complexity of security threats, there is a growing need to further equip and train NHFSS members, especially in counter-terrorism tactics, surveillance, and the use of modern technology.
+National Forest Guard Special Squad

+The service includes the National Forest Guard Special Squad, whose personnel are trained and vetted by the Department of State Services (DSS) in collaboration with other armed security agencies.
+The DSS also coordinates the deployment and operational activities of forest guards to address insecurity in Nigeria's forests.The initiative was approved by President Bola Tinubu, with ONSA directing recruitment and arming.

 Collaboration with other security agencies

 A key strength of the NHFSS is its collaborative approach.
 The service works closely with other security agencies such as the Nigerian Army, the Nigeria Police Force, the Nigeria Security and Civil Defence Corps, and Civilian Joint Task Force.
 This cooperation is vital in coordinating large-scale operations and ensuring that forested regions are not safe havens for criminal activities.

-In recent years, NHFSS has also sought to improve its operational capabilities by engaging with international partners and attending counter-terrorism training programs, which bolster their ability to fight insurgency and banditry.